What can you do with an old ceiling fan?

 Step 7:

 Reattach the fan blades and lights.
-I decided to ditch the old light globes and opt for caged ceiling fan lights, available on Amazon.
+I decided to ditch the old light globes and opt for caged ceiling fan lights.
 Since the light bulbs are now exposed, I swapped out my standard bulbs for cute Edison ones.

 Sincerely,